raphamorim/rio/docs/docs/configuration-file.md

 ## Fonts

-Configure fonts used by the terminal
+Configure fonts used by the terminal.

 Note: You can set different font families but Rio terminal will always look for regular font bounds whene